Beauty pageants expose dreams and dangers in modern Myanmar

 Ei Phyu Aung, editor of Myanmar's weekly entertainment journal Sunday, sees the opportunities and pitfalls from beauty pageants as part of the country's growing pains.

 "It's a consequence of Myanmar opening up," she said.
 "It's like dust coming in when you open the window.
-We can't keep the window closed forever so we have to find a way to minimize the dust and maximize the sunlight."
+We can't keep the window closed forever so we have to find a way to minimise the dust and maximise the sunlight."

 (Reporting By Thin Lei Win, Editing by Belinda Goldsmith)